tudasc/TypeART/README.md

 }
 ```

-1. The filter can remove `a`, as the aliasing pointer `x` is never part of an MPI call.
+1.  `a` is filtered because the aliasing pointer `x` is never part of an MPI call.
-2. `b` is instrumented as the aliasing pointer `y` is part of an MPI call.
+2.  `b` is instrumented because the aliasing pointer `y` is part of an MPI call.
-3. `c` is instrumented as we cannot reason about the body of `foo_bar`.
+3.  `c` is instrumented because the body of `foo_bar` cannot be reasoned about.

 ## 3. Building TypeART